blbadger/blbadger.github.io/gpu-server.md

 What matters after those first thirty or so seconds is that even heavy loads on all four V100s does not lead to the fans reaching anywhere near their maximum RPM provided the ambient temperature is near room temp (72* F).
 This means that once the BMC is initialized, the fans should not be expected to reach the speed they started at again.
 All without adjusting the server's preset fan curves, and with the GPUs never reaching internal temperatures higher than 60 degrees!
 There is some noise difference when removing the current limiting

-I would not want to run a 1OU HPC server like the T180-G20 in a living room, but in a basement or attic or garage it is virtually unnoticeable from living space.
+I would not want to run an unmodified 1OU HPC server like the T180-G20 in a living room, but in a basement or attic or garage it is virtually unnoticeable from living space.
 If you have ever heard a fan-cooled ebay grow light before, it sounds pretty much identically to that during normal operation just with minor fluctuations as GPUs ramp up and down.

+That said, modifying a 1OU server like the T180-G20 for quiet operation would not be very hard: the only reason this server is noisy is because the fans spin at such high RPM (which is necessary for sufficient air movement as they are very small).
+Swapping for a much larger but lower RPM fan would remove most noise.
+There are only two air intakes (one on the front with the IO ports, one on the top for accessory cooling) so simply hooking up a large blower motor (think 1/5 hp floor blower fan or something similar) to the front and sealing the top air intake would provide more than enough airflow to allow one to remove the small fans entirely.

 ### Conclusion

 To conclude, you can build a 4x SXM2 V100 server that is very good at all sorts of things for well under two grand if you are willing to be resourceful and hack a power supply together.
-I reckon that this system is overkill for most types of machine learning model inference, but for training it is great and it is very good at performing simulations too.
-If you have more cash you could build three of these with 32GB V100s and connect via mellanox fabrics, which would allow for training of models up to around 500 billion parameters via bitwise optimized FSDP.
+I reckon that this system is overkill for most types of machine learning model inference, but for training models and anything dealing with high-precision floating point operations it seems to be one of the best deals to be had.
+If you have more cash you could build three of these with 32GB V100s and hook up some mellanox switches (which connect to the free PCIE lanes and ports in the middle of the T180-G20 for 128 GB/s internode communication), which would allow for fairly fast training of models up to around 500 billion parameters via bitwise optimized FSDP.